A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Introduction

-In this paper, we examine MoE models with Gaussian gating functions, first introduced by \cite{xu1995alternative}, for clustering and regression.
-From hereon in, we refer to these models as the Gaussian-gated localized MoE (GLoME) and we refer to MoE models with soft-max gating functions as soft-max-gated MoE (SGaME).
-It is worth mentioning that GLoME have been thoroughly studied in the statistics and machine learning literatures under several contexts: localized MoE \citep{ramamurti1996structural,ramamurti1998use,moerland1999classification,bouchard2003localised}, normalized Gaussian networks \citep{sato2000line}, MoE modeling of priors in Bayesian nonparametric regression \citep{norets2014posterior,norets2017adaptive}, cluster-weighted modeling \citep{ingrassia2012local}, supervised Gaussian locally-linear mapping (GLLiM) in inverse regression \citep{deleforge2015high}, deep mixture of linear inverse regressions \citep{Lathuiliere2017} and multiple-output Gaussian gated mixture of linear experts \citep{nguyen2019approximation}.
-It is also interesting to point out that supervised GLLiM in \cite{deleforge2015high} is an affine instance of a GLoME model, where linear combination of bounded functions are considered instead of affine for mean functions of Gaussian experts.
+In this paper, we wish to investigate MoE models with Gaussian experts and normalized Gaussian gating functions for clustering and regression, first introduced by \cite{xu1995alternative}, which extended the original MoE models of \cite{jacobs1991adaptive}.
+From hereon in, we refer to these models as \emph{Gaussian-gated localized MoE} (GLoME) models and \emph{block-diagonal covariance for localized MoE} (BLoME) models, and we provide their precise definitions in \cref{sec_GLoME_Model}.
+Furthermore, the original MoE models with softmax gating functions will be referred to as \emph{linear-combination-of-bounded-functions softmax-gated MoE} (LinBoSGaME) regression models.
+In particular, we simply refer to affine instances of LinBoSGaME models as \emph{softmax-gated MoE} (SGaME) regression models.
+It is worth pointing out that the BLoME models generalize GLoME models by utilizing a parsimonious covariance structure, via block-diagonal structures for covariance matrices in the Gaussian experts.
+It is also interesting to point out that supervised \emph{Gaussian locally-linear mapping} (GLLiM) and \emph{block-diagonal covariance for Gaussian locally-linear mapping} (BLLiM) models in \cite{deleforge2015high} and \cite{devijver2017nonlinear} are affine instances of GLoME and BLoME models, respectively, where the latter pair consider general linear combination of bounded functions instead of affine for mean functions of Gaussian experts, in the prior pair.

-One of the main disadvantages of SGaME models is the difficulty of applying an EM algorithm, which requires an internal iterative numerical optimization procedure (\eg iteratively-reweighted least squares, Newton-Raphson algorithm) to update the soft-max parameters.
-To overcome this problem, we instead use the Gaussian gating network that enables us to link GLoME with finite mixtures of Gaussian models.
+One of the main disadvantages of LinBoSGaME models is the difficulty of applying an expectation–maximization (EM) algorithm \citep{dempster1977maximum,mclachlan1997algorithm}, which requires an internal iterative numerical optimization procedure (\eg iteratively-reweighted least squares, Newton-Raphson algorithm) to update the softmax parameters.
+To overcome this problem, we instead use the Gaussian gating network that enables us to link BLoME with hierarchical Gaussian mixture model.
 Then, the maximization with respect to the parameters of the gating network can be solved analytically with the EM algorithm framework, which decreases the computational complexity of the estimation routine.
-Furthermore, we then can also make use of well established theoretical results for finite mixture models.
+Furthermore, we can then also make use of well-established theoretical results for finite mixture models.